shmorri/docs-casa-prod/3.1.4/source/index.md

 - Mobile phone numbers that can receive OTPs via SMS
 - Passwords (only if stored in the corresponding Gluu Server's local LDAP.
 Not supported if the passwords are stored in a backend LDAP like AD)

+Additional types of credentials or authentication mechanisms, for instance national ID's or other smart cards, could be supported via custom plugins.

 ### Enrollment APIs

 Casa offers APIs for enrolling phone numbers, OTP apps, and Super Gluu devices.
-The APIs can be handy for embedding strong credential enrollment into account registration processes, or elsewhere in an application ecosystem where it might be preferable to prompt people to enroll strong credentials.
+The APIs can be handy for adding strong credential enrollment into account registration processes, or elsewhere in an application ecosystem where it might be preferable to prompt people to enroll strong credentials.

 ## Other use cases

-As a user-facing portal, Casa is an ideal place to offer self-service functionalities for other AA-specific action items.
-In addition to authentication, Casa is a good place to offer people the ability to perform:
+As a user-facing portal, Casa is an ideal place to offer self-service functionalities for other AA-specific information.
+For instance, Casa can be used to offer people the ability to perform:

 - Account linking
 - Request client IDs and secret for application development
 - Request elevated scopes

-These are just a few places where Casa can be useful.
+These are just a few places where Casa can be used.

 ## Gluu Server Integration
 Casa is tightly coupled with the [Gluu Server](https://gluu.org/docs/ce).
 A few important notes: